-memorandum of understanding See MOU. memory stick See flash drive. merchant When dealing with credit card processing, a merchant is any entity-individual, corporate or governmental-that accepts credit cards to settle its accounts receivable.
+memorandum of See MOU. understanding memory stick See flash drive. merchant When dealing with credit card processing, a merchant is any entity-individual, corporate or governmental-that accepts credit cards to settle its accounts receivable.
 For most purposes, merchant refers to a State agency using a payment card as a collection tool. merchant billing statement A record made available by the card issuer, processing financial institution or authorized agent, which provides detail on payment card transactions.
 Merchant Category Code See MCC. micro-purchase For Federal grant purposes, "micro-purchase" means a purchase of supplies or services using simplified acquisition procedures, the aggregate amount of which does not exceed the micro-purchase threshold.
 Micro-purchase procedures comprise a subset of a non-Federal entity's small purchase procedures.
 The non-Federal entity uses such procedures in order to expedite the completion of its lowest-dollar small purchase transactions and minimize the associated administrative burden and cost.
 The micro-purchase threshold is set by the Federal Acquisition Regulation at 48 CFR Subpart 2.1 (Definitions).
 As of October 1, 2015, the micro-purchase threshold was \$3,000 except as otherwise discussed in Subpart 2.1 of that regulation, but this threshold is periodically adjusted for inflation. military Leave and Earnings Statement See LES. military leave balance Any available and unused military leave described in A.A.C.
-R2-5A-D603. military pay and Military compensation including base pay plus any other forms uniform allowance, etc.
+R2-5A-D603. military pay and allowances Military compensation including base pay plus any other forms of compensation received as or convertible to cash or its equivalent, including, but not limited to: combat pay, hazardous duty pay, overseas pay, separation pay, flight pay, jump pay, basic allowance for housing, basic allowance for subsistence, uniform allowance, etc.